ESL Speaking

 Surveys are one of my favourite things to do in class.
 They get the students up out of their seats, moving around the class and having short, 1-2 minute conversations with their classmates.

 This helps them feel comfortable talking to just about anybody.
-They also get lots of chances to practice asking follow-up questions, which is another oft-neglected, but a vitally important skill that students need help with.
+They also get lots of chances to practice asking follow-up questions, which is another oft-neglected, but vitally important skill that students need help with.

 Check out the link below to see six surveys that I use in my own ESL classes for adults.